ISnackable/isnackable.me/content/posts/2020-06-23--CDDC2020/index.md

 nc zer0.chall.cddc2020.nshc.sg 20002
 ```

-My teammate Ethan mutiple 2^31-1 by 2 and able to get the program to print out 0 which results in the flag.
+My teammate Ethan multiple 2^31-1 by 2 and able to get the program to print out 0 which results in the flag.
+However, the answer is simple, 2^32-1.

 ### [Misc-2] ARGH